 Proper consent must be obtained to disclose any personal employee information as needed.
 Employees with disabilities must be provided auxiliary aids, alternative formats, and other accommodations during open enrollment.
 Health plans themselves must comply with provisions around essential health benefits, out-of-pocket maximums, and other ACA mandates.
 Legal counsel should be consulted as needed to review enrollment materials, communications, and procedures to minimize compliance risks.
 Documentation should be maintained of compliance training, policies, procedures, and system controls related to open enrollment.

-Evaluating the Success of open enrollment processes
+Evaluating the Success of Open Enrollment Process

 Gather feedback from employees through surveys and focus groups.
 Ask questions to understand pain points, difficulties, sources of confusion, and any issues encountered.
 Employees can also suggest improvements.

-Review data and metrics like completion times, error rates, call volumes and drop-off rates at various stages of the process.
+Review data and metrics like completion times, error rates, call volumes, and drop-off rates at various stages of the process.
 Compare historical data to spot positive or negative trends.

 Analyze enrollment selections to determine if plans are meeting employee needs based on plan usage and changes made during special enrollment periods.
 Look for opportunities to refine plans and communications.